aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/signatureline/_index.md

 ```

 Gets the id of signature provider.

+**Remarks**

 It's typically the CLSID of the provider com add-in.

 **Example**